--there will be two graded Problem Sets, due May $24^{\rm th}$ and June $14^{\rm th}$ respectively.
-These, in addition to class discussions, readings, and casual homework will be the foundation for exam preparation.
+-there will be two graded Problem Sets, due Tuesday October 15th and Tuesday December 3rd respectively.
+These, in addition to class discussions, readings, and casual homework, will be the foundation for exam preparation.
 You are permitted to submit your work individually or as pairs.
+Graded problem sets will account for 20% of your course grade.